scenery/my-scripts/README.md

 # My Scripts

-A collection of personally developed scripts, though I'm not entirely sure what they do. #° 3°#
+A collection of scripts I wrote for personal use, I'm not sure what these scripts do. #° 3°#

 _Note: These scripts are intended for individual testing purposes in a controlled environment (most of them will only work on Debian).
 This means they may not be suitable for everyone.
 Please be sure you understand their functionality before running them._